mrdingma/crypto_charter/README.md

 ## Crypto Charter

 An application used to track prices (in USD) of Bitcoin over various time intervals.
-Built with React, JavaScript, and CSS.

 (disclaimer: pricing data was obtained from the CoinDesk API)